jujunet37/rDUINOSCope_2024_Big_Update/README.md

 - Previously add dew point information.
 - Previously double goto speed.
 - Previously center joystick tracks and orthogonality of both axes in software (for my component, look at the previous video, 1h05m)
 - Joystick directions more intuitive : left : RA return, right : RA forward.
-Up : DEC North, Down : DEC South.
 - Add fine manual move on BlueTooth app, works great with Skysafari, works with stellarium plus but very long latency.
 - Bluetooth works, tested with Skysafari 6, 7, stellarium mobile plus and Stellarium desktop.
 - Store position, to memorize any position and goto back function to recall this position.
 Useful for keeping a frame camera when needed to go elsewhere (ex goto bright star for Bahtinov focusing and then go back to the target)